 However, for there to be adverse possession, each of the following criteria must be met

-- Actual possession: The person must tangibly inhabit the property, not just mention that they want to control.
+2. Actual possession: The person must tangibly inhabit the property, not just mention that they want to control it.

 Adverse possession can take place in a couple of ways.

-First, adverse possession could be granted to someone who purposely occupies property that doesn’t belong to them, such as a trespasser or a squatter, who lives there for a long period of time.
-This may take place in the case of an absentee owner not checking on the property that somebody has made their home.
-If enough time passes per the state’s law, the title may be approved to the trespasser.
+First, adverse possession could be granted to someone who purposely occupies property that doesn’t belong to them.
+Such as a trespasser or a squatter, who lives there for a long period of time.
+This may take place in the case of an absentee owner not checking on the property.
+If enough time passes per the state’s law, the title is transferred to the trespasser.

 The sum of time necessary to inhabit a property before initiating the adverse possession process differs by state and local law, usually taking more than a few years.